bioinformatics-ca/RNA_2021/README.md

-# RNAseq_2020
+# RNA_2021
-Content for RNAseq 2020 workshop
+Content for RNA 2021 workshop